jenniferhsueh/chatty_app/README.md

 A client-side app, built with ReactJS that communicates with a server via WebSockets for multi-user real-time updates.
 App contains a chat log displaying messages and notifications, as well as an input field to change your name and an input field to send a message.
 Focus is on client-side experience.

+# Stack

+- Webpack with Babel, JSX, ES6, webpack dev server
+- WebSockets using Node package ws on the server-side, and native WebSocket on client side
+- ReactJS

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.